Equine Insulin Resistance, Equine Hypothyroidism.

 Many horses thought to be IR and/or Cushings may be HYPO-thyroid.

-Horse are more predisposed to HYPO thyroid and apparently HYPER thyroid is almost unheard of in horses.
+Horse are more predisposed to HYPO thyroid, HYPER thyroid is almost unheard of in horses.
 The thyroid gland is called the “MASTER” gland and it pretty much sets the tone for the body’s metabolism.

 Signs and Symptoms of HYPO-thyoid: